fairliereese/UCI_COSMOS/Intro.md

 Use the `-o` option to output the results to the `qc` directory.
 ```
-mkdir -p c2c12_rnaseq_timecourse/qc
+mkdir -p fshd_rnaseq/qc
-fastqc small_R1.fastq small_R2.fastq -o c2c12_rnaseq_timecourse/qc
+fastqc small_R1.fastq small_R2.fastq -o fshd_rnaseq/qc
 ```

 You can make variables in bash just like any other programming language.
 When you want bash to expand an environment variable, it needs $ in front of it.
 Let's make the output directory a variable so we don't have to keep typing it:
 ```
-outpath=c2c12_rnaseq_timecourse/qc
+outpath=fshd_rnaseq/qc
 fastqc small_R1.fastq small_R2.fastq -o $outpath
 ```

-There are `ls /pub/erebboah/cosmos/C2C12_bulkRNA_timecourse/fastq | wc -l` 35 samples in the C2C12 bulk timecourse, so it would be tedious to run the `fastqc` line over and over.
+There are `ls /pub/namvn1/COSMO/RNA_Seq/*.fq.gz| wc -l` 16 samples in the FSHD experiment, so it would be tedious to run the `fastqc` line over and over.
 Job arrays can launch multiple scripts all at once for different samples.
-I like to make use of a `samples.txt` file in the same directory as my script with the locations of the samples I want to process at once.
+We will make use of a `samples.txt` file in the same directory as our scripts with the names of the samples we want to process at once.

 ```
-mkdir c2c12_rnaseq_timecourse/scripts
-cd c2c12_rnaseq_timecourse/scripts
-ls -d /pub/erebboah/cosmos/C2C12_bulkRNA_timecourse/fastq/*/ > samples.txt
-cat samples.txt
+cat /pub/namvn1/COSMO/RNA_Seq/prefixes.txt
 ```

 There are some [lines](https://hpc-support.lboro.ac.uk/slurm-nodes-cpus-tasks.html) to add to the header that begin with `#SBATCH` to tell SLURM which partition to use, how many nodes to use, how many cores of each node to use, and how many tasks to launch, in addition to the optional job name and output/error log files.
 [More helpful info](https://hpc-support.lboro.ac.uk/slurm-job-scripts.html).
-This is computationally inexpensive and quick so I'm using the minimum number of nodes and cores and the free partition and risking my jobs getting killed. `#SBATCH --array=1-3` means I'm only going to process the first 3 samples in samples.txt, for testing/demo purposes.
+This is computationally inexpensive and quick so I'm using the minimum number of nodes and cores and the free partition and risking my jobs getting killed. `#SBATCH --array=1-3` means I'm only going to process the first 3 samples in prefixes.txt, for testing/demo purposes.

 ```
 #!/bin/bash